Ways to Overcome Codependency

-Overcoming codependency can be a hard slog for the loved one of a substance abuser.
+Overcoming codependency can be challenging for the loved one of someone with a substance use disorder.
 You can easily be seduced by the special vulnerability of your loved one.
 And once you’ve established a codependent relationship it is difficult to break.

 That’s particularly common and true when you’re codependent with a spouse.
 The unique relationship between domestic partners can easily slide into codependency when substance abuse enters the picture.
-Read on below to learn some of our strategies for breaking codependency in relationships.
+Read more about how to overcome codependency below to learn some of our strategies for breaking down this unhealthy part of relationships.

 A huge part of codependency is the concept of vicarious responsibility.
 In other words, you take responsibility for things the other person does or says.
 This is not healthy.
 You are not synonymous with the other person.
 They are responsible for their own words and actions.

-Take responsibility for your own deeds only.
+Take responsibility for your own actions only.
 In this way, you’ll retain a level of independence from the other person.
-Further, you’ll clearly define the limits between yourself and them.

 Codependent people often carry the emotional and mental burdens of other people.
-This is particularly true with substance abusers, who often unload their problems on a spouse or loved one.
+This is particularly true with a partner abuses drugs or alcohol, who often unload their problems on a spouse or loved one.
 While you may make life easier for the other person temporarily, in the long run only harm can come from this behavior.

 People who fail to carry their own burdens ultimately can’t cope with life.
 So, by helping them to move forward in this way, you enable their inability to handle everyday situations.